vikrant82/chat-analyzer/docs/reddit_backend.md

 -   **Mechanism:** Standard OAuth 2.0 Authorization Code Grant flow.
 -   **Redirect URI:** The required redirect URI for local development is `http://localhost:8000/api/auth/callback/reddit`.
--   **File-Based Sessions:** The client was refactored to use persistent, file-based sessions stored in the `sessions/` directory, mirroring the behavior of the Telegram and Webex clients.
+-   **File-Based Sessions:** The client was refactored to use a dedicated `RedditSessionManager` class to handle the storage and retrieval of session data from the `sessions/` directory.
 This resolved a critical bug where sessions were being lost.

 ## 5. UI/UX: Workflows and Progressive Disclosure